drpetersonfernandes/RomValidator/ReadMe.md

 - **Parallel Processing**: Uses multi-threading for faster validation of large collections
 - **Detailed Logging**: Provides real-time validation results with timestamps
 - **Statistics Tracking**: Displays counts of successful, failed, and unknown files
-- **Progress Monitoring**: Shows real-time progress and estimated completion time
+- **Progress Monitoring**: Shows real-time progress of file validation with a progress bar and current file name.
+- **Status Bar**: Provides concise, real-time application status messages at the bottom of the window.

 ## Supported File Formats